Ashton-Tate: Ed Esber

 Ashton Tate held a large company wide convention aboard the Queen Mary in Long Beach, California, in early August, 1984 and presented the new products like Friday! to hundreds of clients, and staff.
 Immediately after the Queen Mary convention, George Tate suddenly died of a heart attack at the age of 40 on August 10, 1984.
 David Cole on October 29 announced his resignation and left for Ziff-Davis, leaving Ed Esber to become CEO.
 Cole hired Esber because he was the marketing expert who launched VisiCalc and who built the first distribution channels for personal computer software.
 (VisiCalc was the first spreadsheet and is credited for sparking the personal computer revolution and was the first commercially successful personal computer software package.)

 During Esber's seven-year tenure, Ashton Tate had its most prosperous years and a few of its most controversial.
-It is also when Ashton-Tate became one of the "Big Three" personal computer software companies who had weathered the early 1980s "shakeout", and was considered an equal of Microsoft and Lotus Development.
 Under his leadership Ashton-Tate sales grew over 600% from $40M to over $318M.

 In November, shortly after Esber took over, dBASE III version 1.1 was released to correct some of the numerous bugs found in the 1.0 release.
 As soon as the 1.1 release shipped, development focus turned to the next version, internally referred to as dBASE III version 2.0.
 Among other things, the 2.0 release would have a new kernel for increased speed, and new functions to improve application development.

 Esber's relationship with Wayne Ratliff, however, was tumultuous, and Ratliff quit several months later.
 Eventually a group of sales and marketing employees left to join Ratliff at Migent Corporation to compete with Ashton Tate.
 Later (January 1987), Ashton-Tate would sue Migent for alleged misappropriation of trade secrets.
 Ratliff would eventually approach Esber about rejoining Ashton-Tate and insisting on reporting directly to him.
 Jeb Long took over as dBASE's main architect in Ratliff's absence.

 In October 1985 the company released dBASE III Developer's Edition.
 Internally this release was known as version 1.2.
 It had some of the new features expected to be in the upcoming 2.0 release, including the new kernel and features primarily useful to application developers.
 Version 1.2 was one of the most stable dBASE versions that Ashton-Tate ever released, if not the most stable.
 It was also one of the least known and most often forgotten.
 Mostly, it was a release to appease developers waiting for 2.0 (dBASE III+).

 In late 1985 the company moved its headquarters to the final location at 20101 Hamilton Avenue in Torrance.
 Development was spread throughout California, although dBASE development was centered at the Glendale offices.